jessbudd/portfolio-site/src/site/posts/learned-about-web-industry.md

 ---
 title: What I've Learned About the Web Industry
 date: 2017-02-27
+meta: It's been 9 months since I started the journey of self-taught web developer and here's what I've learned.
+excerpt: It's been 9 months since I started the journey of self-taught web developer and I've learned a lot.
+Besides the multitude of technical things (like what the hell a do-while loop is), there's also been plenty of cultural things to figure out too...
 ---

 It's been 9 months since I started the journey of self-taught web developer and I've learned a _lot_.
 Besides the multitude of technical things (like what the hell a do-while loop is), there's also been plenty of cultural things to figure out too.